Ronald Brookmeyer

-Ronald S. Brookmeyer (born on September 4, 1954) is an American public health researcher.
-He is a professor of biostatistics at the UCLA Fielding School of Public Health.
+Ronald S. Brookmeyer (born September 4, 1954) is an American public health researcher and biostatistician.
+He is Dean and Distinguished Professor of Biostatistics at the UCLA Fielding School of Public Health.
+He is an elected member of the National Academy of Medicine.
+He serves on the Statistics Board of the Reviewing Editors of Science Magazine.

 Early life and education

-Brookmeyer was born on September 4, 1954 in New York, USA.
-He completed his Bachelor of Science degree in mathematics from Cooper Union and his Master's degree and PhD from the University of Wisconsin.
+Brookmeyer was born on September 4, 1954, in New York, US.
+He completed his Bachelor of Science degree in mathematics from Cooper Union in 1975.
+He then completed his Master of Science (MSc) and Doctor of Philosophy (PhD) degrees in statistics from the University of Wisconsin in 1977 and 1980, respectively.
 During his time at Cooper Union, he developed a mathematical model of the parasite-host relationship on the population growth of schistosomiasis.

 Career

-Following his PhD, Brookmeyer joined the faculty at Johns Hopkins Bloomberg School of Public Health (JHU).
-During his tenure at JHU, Brookmeyer focused on creating tools using statistical, informational, and mathematical sciences to address the HIV/AIDS epidemic.
+Brookmeyer joined the faculty at the Johns Hopkins University Bloomberg School of Public Health in 1981 as an Assistant Professor of Biostatistics.
+During this period, Brookmeyer created tools and models using statistical, informational, and mathematical sciences to address and quantify the HIV/AIDS epidemic.
 In 1992, he was awarded the Mortimer Spiegelman gold medal by the American Public Health Association for contributions to health statistics.
-Beyond Johns Hopkins, Brookmeyer also taught a series of workshops on biostatistics in China at the request of the Chinese Centers for Disease Control, becoming one of the first biostatisticians in China teaching biostatistics.
+Brookmeyer also taught workshops on biostatistics in China at the request of the Chinese Centers for Disease Control, becoming one of the first U.S. biostatisticians teaching biostatistics in China in 1985.
 He also served on the editorial board of the journal Statistics in Medicine from 1985 to 1994.

-As a result of his public health efforts, Brookmeyer was also chosen to develop statistical models to evaluate the public health response following 9/11 and to rapidly address biosecurity and bioterrorism emergencies in the future.
+Brookmeyer developed models to assess the magnitude of the anthrax attacks following 9/11 and to rapidly address biosecurity and bioterrorism emergencies in the future.

+In other work, Brookmeyer developed models to project the global burden of Alzheimer’s disease and the potential positive impact of future therapies and other strategies to prevent or delay the onset and progression of symptoms.
+He developed models to determine the number of persons living with pre-clinical Alzheimer’s disease and mild cognitive impairment as well as the lifetime risk of Alzheimer’s disease.

-By 2006, Brookmeyer was appointed Chair of JHU's Master of Public Health Program and was elected chair of the Statistics Section of American Association for Advancement of Science (AAAS).
-The following year, he was also elected a member of the Institute of Medicine (now referred to as the National Academy of Medicine).
-He eventually left JHU in 2010 to join the faculty at the UCLA Fielding School of Public Health.
+Brookmeyer was appointed Chair of the Johns Hopkins Master of Public Health Program in 2002.
+He was elected chair of the Statistics Section of American Association for Advancement of Science (AAAS).
+In 2007, Brookmeyer was elected a member of the National Academy of Medicine (formerly referred to as the Institute of Medicine).

+In 2010 he joined the faculty at the UCLA Fielding School of Public Health.